Parallel Unlearning in Inherited Model Networks: Experimental Settings

 \subsection{Label Category Settings}

-The unlearned label categories are represented as $\#C_{f}$.
-The distribution of labels among different models may also vary in different data distributions.
-For instance, model $w_a$ aims to unlearn labels 1, 2, 3, and 4, while model $w_b$ intends to unlearn labels 2, 3, 5, and 6.
-In this case, there is an overlap between the unlearned label categories of model $w_a$ and model $w_b$, specifically labels 2 and 3.
+The unlearned label categories, denoted as $\#C_{f}$, may vary across different models and data distributions.
+For instance, model $w_a$ aims to unlearn labels 2, 3, and 4, while model $w_b$ intends to unlearn labels 2, 3, and 6.
+There is an overlap between the unlearned label categories of model $w_a$ and model $w_b$, specifically labels 2 and 3.
 We refer to the degree of overlapping among these unlearned label categories as $\#\cap_{f}$.

-The unlearning process is applied to individual categories and various combinations of labels.
-For the CIFAR-100 dataset, the combinations we select include 1, 2, 4, and 10 categories.
-For the TinyImageNet dataset, the selected combinations include 1, 4, 6, and 10 categories.
-The overlap of the unlearned label categories is divided into different proportions, including 60\%, 40\%, 20\%, and 0\%.
+The unlearning process is applied to individual and combined labels.
+For CIFAR100 and Yahoo!
+Answers, we select combinations of 1, 2, and 4 categories, while for TinyImageNet, we select 1, 4, and 6 categories.
+The overlap of unlearned labels is divided into 60\%, 40\%, and 20\%.